M-Files/Developer-Portal/APIs/REST-API/Reference/gettingstarted/index.md

 	</div>
 </div>

 Especially older IIS versions (5.1, 6.0) make it harder to use non GET or POST verbs with ASP.Net applications.
-While M-Files Web Service supports pure PUT and DELETE requests, the default IIS configuration for M-Files Web Access doesn't enable PUT and DELETE requests for IIS.
+While M-Files Web Service supports pure PUT and DELETE requests, the default IIS configuration for M-Files Classic Web doesn't enable PUT and DELETE requests for IIS.
 For this reason M-Files Web Service supports a `?\_method=VERB` query parameter which is the recommended way to communicate the PUT and DELETE intents.
 See [compatibility]({{ site.baseurl }}/APIs/REST-API/#iis-compatibility) for more information on this.
 [Example below](#example-4) shows a PUT request on the [check-out state]({{ site.baseurl }}/APIs/REST-API/Reference/resources/objects/type/objectid/version/checkedout/) resource.
 {:.remark}

 <div class="sample" id="example-4">